Disclaimer: I don't own anything.

 She'd made so many mistakes.
 Even if she did get out of here, how could she ever trust her own judgement?
 How could anyone else?
 How would she be able to look Harry in the eye and tell him she'd failed to kill the man who'd hurt him so badly?

-In the first few weeks of her capture, Ziva had nearly broken under the combined physical abuse, drugs and her self-inflicted emotional turmoil.
+In the first two weeks of her capture, Ziva had nearly broken under the combined physical abuse, drugs and her self-inflicted emotional turmoil.
 She knew the chances of someone finding her decreased markedly as soon as Saleem shifted camp after the attack, and continued decreasing every day since.
 Furthermore, she knew Mossad or the IDF didn't have the resources to pull of a rescue in this region by itself, and probably believed her dead anyway.

 Civilians or inexperienced 'professionals' who are taken prisoner - soldiers and spies alike - usually believe, in spite of everything, in spite of all evidence to the contrary that someone is coming to rescue them.

 Eventually, the realisation that the cavalry is not coming, that there is no light at the end of the tunnel is what breaks them.
 The aim of a good interrogator is to accelerate that process.

 When it comes to trained professionals, who know from the start that the rescue is not on the cards, the interrogator's job is made harder, not easier.
 For such people, who are always in the job out of patriotism or any passionate belief in the cause – whatever it may be - not breaking is simply the last thing they can do to further the mission; one last act of defiance, denying the enemy access to the secrets inside their head.

 There is only one thing that can keep such a decision, such determination to resist in place even when all hope is lost, and that is sheer bloody-minded stubbornness.

 Ziva had that in spades.